lamini-ai/lamini-examples/prompt_engineering.md

 batch.
 This approach enhances efficiency by allowing the model to handle several prompts at once to optimizing resource utilization.

-In lamini, the first argument to the runner can either be a single prompt or a list of prompts.
+In lamini, the first argument to the runner can either be a single prompt string or a list of prompt strings.
-When using a list of prompts, our system will batch process them.
+When a single prompt is used, our system will run in non-batching mode and return a string output.
+On the other hand, when a prompt list used, the system will run in batching mode and return a list of dictionaries as output, like below.

 ```python
 from llama import MistralRunner